barbosacaio/finance-tracker-api/README.md

 - `GET /transactions` - Lists all existing transactions
 - `POST /transactions` - Adds a new transaction
+- `PUT /transactions/:id` - Updates an existing transaction by ID
+- `DELETE /transactions:id` - Deletes an existing transaction by ID
 - `GET /balance` - Shows a summary of all transactions by type + the balance

 ---